elex420/twitch_apex_autopredictions/README.md

 ## 4. Contact
 If you need help or have feedback you can reach me on [twitter](https://twitter.com/whotookelex420) or [discord](https://discordapp.com/users/elex420#4962).
+If you want to report an issue please add it to the Issues tab right here on github.

 ## 5. License